gongwolf/NID-GPT/GReaT/README.md

 ```
 #### Parameters:
-- epochs: Total epochs to fine-tune the LLM, each epoch might take more than a month to train.
+- epochs: Total epochs to fine-tune the LLM, each epoch might take more than one month to train.
 - batch_size: A subset of the training dataset used in one iteration of training, if GPU memory is small, suggest use smaller batch size like 1 or 2.
 - n_samples: Target number of instances for the synthetic data.
 - device: use cpu or GPU, default GPU: "cuda".